 Sant Khalsa (b.
-Sheila Roth, January 3, 1953, New York, NY) is an artist, educator and activist living in Southern California since 1975.
-Her artworks develop from her inquiry into the nature of place and the complex environmental and societal issues present and visible in the landscape of the American West.
-Her work is widely shown internationally and has been acquired by permanent museum collections including the Los Angeles County Museum of Art, Center for Creative Photography in Tucson, Nevada Museum of Art, UCR/California Museum of Photography, and others in addition to private and corporate collections in the U.S. and Europe.
-Last year her photographs were exhibited in the solo exhibition, River Run: Photographs from Sant Khalsa's 20-year Journey with the Santa Ana River, curated by Colin Westerbeck at the UCR California Museum of Photography in Riverside, CA and two Pacific Standard Time Getty initiative exhibitions with books, Seismic Shift: Lewis Baltz, Joe Deal and California Landscape Photography, 1944 - 1984 at the UCR California Museum of Photography and Backyard Oasis: The Swimming Pool in Southern California Photography, 1945-1982 at the Palm Springs Art Museum.
+Sheila Roth, January 3, 1953, New York, NY) is an artist, educator, curator and activist living in Southern California since 1975.
+Her artworks and curatorial projects develop from her impassioned inquiry into the nature of place and the complex environmental and societal issues present and visible in the landscape of the American West.
+Her artwork has been widely shown internationally in over 150 exhibitions and has been acquired by museum collections including the Los Angeles County Museum of Art, Center for Creative Photography in Tucson, Nevada Museum of Art, UCR/California Museum of Photography, Museum of Photographic Arts in San Diego and others in addition to private and corporate collections in the U.S. and Europe.
+Khalsa is a recipient of fellowships, awards and grants from the National Endowment for the Arts, California Arts Council, California Council for the Humanities, Center for Photographic Art in Carmel, and others.
+In March 2012, she was honored as the first recipient of the SPE Insight Award from the Society for Photographic Education for her significant contributions to the field of photography as an artist, educator, and mentor.
+Additionally, she was recipient of the 2015 Society for Photographic Education West Region Honored Educator award.

-Her artworks are published in numerous books and exhibition catalogues including Altered Landscape: Photographs of a Changing Environment (Skira/Rizzoli, 2011), Art in Action: Nature, Creativity and Our Collective Future (Natural World Museum and Earth Aware Editions, 2007), The Altered Landscape (University of Nevada Press, 1999), Fotofest H2O 04: Celebrating Water (Fotofest, 2004), Post-Landscape: Between Nature and Culture (Pomona College Museum of Art, 2001), and Water In The West: Eleven Photographers Examine the American Western Landscape (Humboldt State University, 2000).
-Articles and critical reviews regarding her artwork can be found in Art in America, Art Ltd., Afterimage, Exposure, European Photography, British Journal of Photography, LA Weekly, New Art Examiner, Coagula Art Journal, ArtScene, Los Angeles Times, Artweek, Visions Art Quarterly, PDN/Photo District News, Boston Globe, and High Performance.
+Her artworks are published in numerous books and exhibition catalogues including Altered Landscape: Photographs of a Changing Environment (Skira/Rizzoli, 2011), Art in Action: Nature, Creativity and Our Collective Future (Natural World Museum and Earth Aware Editions, 2007), Seismic Shift: Lewis Baltz, Joe Deal and California Landscape Photography, 1944 - 1984 (UCR California Museum of Photography, 2011), Backyard Oasis: The Swimming Pool in Southern California Photography, 1945-1982 (Palm Springs Art Museum, 2012), The Altered Landscape (University of Nevada Press, 1999), Fotofest H2O 04: Celebrating Water (Fotofest, 2004), Post-Landscape: Between Nature and Culture (Pomona College Museum of Art, 2001), Water In The West: Eleven Photographers Examine the American Western Landscape (Humboldt State University, 2000), Sant Khalsa: Of A Personal Nature (RAFFMA Art Museum, 1998), Muses (Armory Center for the Arts, Pasadena, CA, 1995) and The Country Between Us: Contemporary American Landscape Photographs (Huntington Gallery, Massachusetts College of Art, Boston, 1992).
+Articles and critical reviews regarding her artwork can be found in Art in America, Artforum, Huffington Post, Art Ltd., Afterimage, American Photo, Exposure, European Photography, British Journal of Photography, LA Weekly, New Art Examiner, Coagula Art Journal, ArtScene, Los Angeles Times, Artweek, Visions Art Quarterly, PDN/Photo District News, Boston Globe, High Performance, among others.